eraofelix/AICarRacing/README.md

 ### Saved Agents

-In BestSavedModels folder are the two best agents (Evaluated641.pth and Evaluated679.pth) that I was able to train with this script.
+In BestSavedAgents folder are the two best agents (Evaluated641.pth and Evaluated679.pth) that I was able to train with this script.
 Lots of room for improvement on both.
-Use either as the path if you want to just test the evaluation and see the models without having to build your own.
+Use either as the path if you want to just test the evaluation and see the trained agents without having to build your own.
-Both should perform around 650-700 with the current evaluation settings.
+Both should have a mean reward around 650-700 with the current evaluation settings.
 Both took ~6 hours of training using the train_ppo.py script.
 Only minor reward shape differences between them.

 ### Evaluating an Agent